Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Proposed Algorithm: FedLin

 Our local update rule in line 5 is precisely of the above form, where $g_t$ is an inexact version of $\nabla f(\bar{x}_t)$, the inexactness being a consequence of gradient sparsification.

-Since the number of local training steps can differ across clients due to systems heterogeneity, the amount of `client-drift' can also vary across clients.
-Roughly speaking, faster devices have a tendency to drift more than the slower ones.
-Accordingly, controlling the drift of faster client devices requires having lower learning rates (step-sizes) for those devices.
-We will make the above intuition more precise through the discussions in Sections \ref{sec:comm_eff} and \ref{sec:Client_heterogeneity}.
+\textbf{Client-Specific Learning Rates:} Since the number of local training steps can differ across clients due to systems heterogeneity, the amount of `client-drift' can also vary across clients.
+When each client $i$ performs $\tau_i$ local-steps, our analysis reveals that the bound on the drift-term $\Vert x_{i,\ell} - \bar{x}_t \Vert$ scales linearly in $\tau_i$ (see Lemma \ref{lemma:drift_conv_ct} in Appendix \ref{app:proofs_CT}).
+Accordingly, to compensate for such drift at client $i$, the step-size $\eta_i$ needs to be chosen to vary inversely with the number of local steps $\tau_i$.
+In fact, the requirement that $\eta_i \propto 1/{\tau_i}$ also turns out to be necessary (see Theorem \ref{thm:lowerbnd}), providing further motivation for the choice of client-specific learning rates in \texttt{FedLin}.
+Roughly speaking, the intuition here is that faster devices have a tendency to drift more than the slower ones.
+Accordingly, controlling the drift of faster devices necessitates lower learning rates for those devices.

-Let us now discuss the compression module.
+\textbf{Error-Feedback:} Let us now discuss the compression module.
 We employ standard error-feedback mechanisms \cite{seide,stichsparse,alistarhsparse} at both the server and the clients to account for gradient sparsification.
 At client $i$, $\rho_{i,t}$ represents the accumulated error due to gradient sparsification.
 At the end of round $t$, instead of simply compressing $\nabla f_i (\bar{x}_{t+1})$, client $i$ instead compresses $\nabla f_i (\bar{x}_{t+1})+\rho_{i,t}$, to account for gradient coordinates that were not transmitted in the past.
 It then updates the accumulated error as per line 12.
 An analogous description applies to the error-feedback mechanism at the server, where $e_t$ represents the aggregate error at the beginning of round $t$.

 \textbf{Overall Workflow of \texttt{FedLin}:} In each round $t$, clients perform local steps in parallel starting from $\bar{x}_t$, as per line 5.
 Subsequently, each client uploads its local model to the server, the server averages them to generate the global estimate $\bar{x}_{t+1}$, and then broadcasts $\bar{x}_{t+1}$ to each client.
 Each client $i$ then uploads a compressed gradient vector $h_{i,t+1}$ to the server as per line 11, and the server broadcasts back (as per line 14) a compressed version $g_{t+1}$ of $1/m\sum_{i\in\mathcal{S}}h_{i,t+1}$ for each client to use in its local updates in round $t+1$.
 The parameters of \texttt{FedLin} are the client step-sizes $\{\eta_i\}_{ i\in\mathcal{S}}$, and the compression levels $\delta_c$ and $\delta_s$ at the clients and at the server, respectively.